VanshGarg06/Euphoric-2025/README.md

 > 📌 To participate, fork the repo, make your changes, and submit a Pull Request.

 ---

-## 🏷️ License

-This project is licensed under the MIT License

----

 ## 🙋 Maintainer

 Built with 💜 by @AshiTomar210

 > Connect via GitHub for queries, ideas, or collaborations!

 ---